evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: evTransFER: a framework for event-based facial expression recognition

 \paragraph{Learning from prior knowledge}

-Reconstructing image frames requires learning representations that describe their structures and dynamics.
-For facial expressions, this process builds the feature extractor by learning to reconstruct faces, under the hypothesis that the spatiotemporal dynamics of the learned faces are also useful for expression classification.

-Our proposal follows these ideas and adopts the \textit{pix2pix} \cite{isola2016pix2pix} generator encoder as the feature extractor architecture.
-Specifically, we use a U-Net-based encoder-decoder \cite{ronneberger2015unet} trained with a conditional Generative Adversarial Network (cGAN) approach, widely used for image reconstruction tasks.
-The framework uses the TIE representation as a latent variable and the original frame as the expected output.
-The cGAN architecture comprises two main networks: a generator (that takes a latent variable as input and tries to replicate a particular distribution) and a discriminator (that tries to differentiate the real samples from the generated samples).

-This leads us to the architecture in Figure \ref{fig:arch-cGAN} as an event-based reconstruction network, from which we later take the encoder and use it as a feature extractor in the face expression classifier.
+The process of reconstructing image frames involves acquiring representations that capture the structural and dynamic characteristics.
+For facial expressions, this process involves developing a feature extractor by reconstructing facial images.
+This approach assumes that spatiotemporal dynamics in reconstructed faces are valuable for accurate expression classification.
+Our proposal follows these ideas and incorporates the \textit{pix2pix} \cite{isola2016pix2pix} generator encoder for feature extraction.
+We employ a U-Net-based encoder-decoder \cite{ronneberger2015unet} trained using a conditional Generative Adversarial Network (cGAN) for image reconstruction tasks.
+This framework uses the TIE representation as a latent variable, with the original frame as the expected output.
+The cGAN architecture has two networks: a generator that takes a latent variable to replicate a distribution, and a discriminator that distinguishes real samples from generated ones.
+The architecture in Figure~\ref{fig:arch-cGAN} serves as an event-based reconstruction network.
+Subsequently, we use the encoder as a feature extractor for the facial expression classifier.